StaRainJ/DSP/README.md

 #  Code of “Robust Model Reasoning and Fitting via Dual Sparsity Pursuit” NeurIPS 2023 (Spotlight)

+### Please kindly cite this paper if you use the code in this repository as part of a published research project.

+ Jiang Xingyu, Ma Jiayi.
+Robust Model Reasoning and Fitting via Dual Sparsity Pursuit.
+NeurIPS 2023

 ### Requirements
 Successfully test on Matlab 2016b!